asticode/go-astitodo/readme.md

             Only TODOs assigned to this username will be displayed -e
-            Path that will be excluded from the process -v  If true, then verbose
+            Path that will be excluded from the process -f string
+            Format to use when outputting TODOs (supported formats: text, csv) (default "text") -v  If true, then verbose

 # Formatting